 - Students will demonstrate an awareness of and appreciation for social justice issues.

-- Students will demonstrate personal responsibility and respectful behavior in a community environment and make informed decisions that will reduce high-risk behavior.
+- Students will demonstrate personal responsibility and respectful behavior in a community environment and make informed decisions that will reduce high-risk conduct.

-- Students will practice self-governance and work collaboratively to create and achieve community goals.
+- Students will develop skills in self-governance of their organizations and work collaboratively to create and achieve community goals.

 Click here to view the UIC Fraternity & Sorority Chapter Scorecard, which is the FSL community’s annual measure of accountability to standards of achievement at the organizational/chapter level.